 A Vintage Look For A Jewelry Armoire

 Hey ya’ll!
+I can’t wait to show you this awesome layered painting technique!
 I know it has been a little while since I last posted.
 I had some change and growth in my business and was just fighting to catch up!
 But I am back and super excited about my newest makeover.
 Layered painting techniques are nothing new.
 Pinterest is flooded with them.
 But I love being able to take something newer and make it look vintage.
 I love the finished product so much I can’t wait to put my jewelry in it!!

 So I don’t wear jewelry much at all.
 But for some reason my Daddy buys it for me every Christmas and Birthday without fail.
 At least this year he got me somewhere to put it all!
 But I am doing a complete makeover on my bedroom, so it needed to fit in with my vision.
 So enter the layered painting techniques!
 I recently tried a new paint that I am in love with!
 Rainbow Chalk No-Prep Paint is a truly versatile paint and it is truly NO PREP!

 This post contains affiliate links.
 This in no way effects your cost for the products, it simply helps me to bring you great products that I use in my makeovers and I make a very small percentage which helps me to continue to bring you makeovers, ideas and tutorials.
 Rather thank pepper my articles with affiliate links, I link all of my supplies and where I buy them in my supply list.